Tensor products of Leibniz bimodules and Grothendieck rings: Weak Leibniz bimodules

-\begin{pro} Let $\lf$ be a left Leibniz algebra over a field $\fbb$, and let $M$ and $N$ be $\lf$-bimodules.
-Then $\Hom_\fbb(M,N)$ is a weak $\lf$-bimodule.
-In particular, if $M$ and $N$ are both symmetric or both anti-symmetric $\lf$-bimodules, then $\Hom_\fbb(M,N)$ is a symmetric or anti-symmetric $\lf$-bimodule, respectively. \end{pro}
+for all elements $x\in\lf$, $f\in\Hom_\fbb(M,N)$, and $m\in M$.
+Then we have the following result (cf.\ Proposition~\ref{tensprod}): \begin{proposition} Let $\lf$ be a~left Leibniz algebra over a~field $\fbb$, and let $M$ and $N$ be $\lf$-bimodules.
+Then $\Hom_\fbb(M,N)$ is a~weak $\lf$-bimodule.
+In particular, if $M$ and $N$ are both symmetric or both anti-symmetric, then $\Hom_\fbb(M,N)$ is a~symmetric or anti-symmetric $\lf$-bimodule, respectively. \end{proposition}

-\begin{proof} As is true for Lie modules, $\Hom_\fbb(M,N)$ satisfies {\rm (LLM)} (see also the first part of the proof of \cite[Lemma 1.4\,(b)]{FW1} for the special case $M=\lf_\ad$).
+\begin{proof} As is true for Lie modules, $\Hom_\fbb(M,N)$ satisfies \textrm{(LLM)} (see also the first part of the proof of~\cite[Lemma 1.4\,(b)]{FW1} for the special case $M=\lf_{\ad}$).

 Next, let us verify that (LML) holds.
 Namely, as (LML) is satisfied for $M$ and $N$, we have that